SmartBoy84/Digifile/README.md

 ### Extension options
 - `Concurrent pages` - allows for setting max number of pages which should be open at any one time.
 Keep this low to prevent crashes
 - `Max/min` - sets the range the `roamer` should wait on each document (default is 30-50 minutes)
 - `Scroll speed` - time to wait before moving to next page, prevent digify confirmation dialog from showing
+- `Scroll stride` - number of pixels to scroll by
 - `Pause button` - extension gracefully pauses scraping and saves `progress.txt` and `errors.txt`
 - `Roam` - I added this so that digify reports me having been on it (evades suspicion)